Jenna-Wehrer/digital-combination-lock/README.md

 ⬜ Discrete PCB — Build using logic ICs on a custom PCB

-Final goal: A transparent-encased padlock that demonstrates Boolean logic executing in real silicon.
+Final goal: A transparent-encased padlock that demonstrates logic executing in real silicon.